kafka-magic/serializer-start/README.md

 };
 ```

-This repository provides a starting point project, in case you want to write your custom Kafka Magic serializer in TypeScript.
+This repository provides a starting project, in case you want to write your custom Kafka Magic message serializer in TypeScript.

-Make sure you have typescript installed  `npm install -g typescript`.
+Make sure you have node typescript installed  `npm install -g typescript`.

 Run `npm run build`.
 The output will be in the `./dist` folder.